balfieri/aws/README.md

-snapshot_inst                           # take a snapshot of the instance's root volume (for backups) vol_snapshot                            # get snapshot-nnn id of most recent snapshot for instance's root volume vol_snapshots                           # get snapshot-nnn ids of all snapshots for instance's root volume image_snapshot_inst                     # take a snapshot and create an ami-nnn launchable image from it my_image                                # get ami-nnn id of most recently created image my_images                               # get ami-nnn ids of all created images
+snapshot_inst                           # take a snapshot of the instance's root volume (for backups) vol_snapshot                            # get snapshot-nnn id of most recent snapshot for instance's root volume vol_snapshots                           # get snapshot-nnn ids of all snapshots for instance's root volume image_snapshot_inst name                # take a snapshot and use it to create a new launchable image with name image_snapshot snapshot name            # from an existing snapshot, create a new launchable image with name my_image                                # get ami-nnn id of most recently created image my_images                               # get ami-nnn ids of all created images
 </pre>